 - Add the chick'n strips or seitan.
 Stir fry until they start to brown.

 - Add the powdered spices and ginger and garlic and stir-fry about a minute.

 - Add the cooked lentils with any cooking liquid.
 You want a fairly loose but not watery gravy.
 Add water if needed.
 Bring to a boil, then turn the heat to low, and simmer for about 10 minutes.
 Add salt to taste.

-- Garnish with chopped coriander.
+- Garnish with cilantro.
 Enjoy!